-For 18 years, Wei-Ling Gallery has nurtured the development of Malaysia’s contemporary art scene.
-With two art spaces in Kuala Lumpur, establishing itself as the largest commercial gallery in Malaysia.
+Wei-Ling Gallery was founded in 2002 by Lim Wei-Ling with the ambition to nurture the development of Malaysia’s contemporary art scene.
+In 2011, the gallery expanded with its second space, Wei-Ling Contemporary, dedicated to showcase special projects and more experimental art forms.
+With two art spaces in Kuala Lumpur, it establishes itself as the largest commercial gallery in Malaysia.